Aditya948351/Android-Jetpack-Compose-Simplified/README.md

 <h1>Get Codes in Codes Directory using the Respective Number Provided.</h1>

 <h2>1.
-Jetpack Compose snippet for a clean welcome screen with a title, description, and CTA button.</h2>
+Jetpack Compose snippet for a clean welcome screen with a title, description, and a button.</h2>

 <img src="https://raw.githubusercontent.com/Aditya948351/Hosting/main/AndroidSnips1.png" alt="Tip Time Welcome Screen">